BrookJeynes/2020DigitalStudyGuide/README.md

 **Polyalphabetic**

 A polyalphabetic cipher was the first main solution at a problem that had plagued ciphers for a while, frequency analysis.
 Not all characters in the alphabet are made equally and its because of this people were able to start analysing encrypted text looking for which characters appeared the most.
 This allowed them to map ciphered characters to uncyphered characters based on their frequency rating.
-An example of this is that the character "e" is the most common character in English so "if 'e' has been encrypted to 'X', then every 'X' was an 'e'.
-Hence, the most common letter in the ciphertext should be 'X'." - (Rodriguez-Clark, 2020)
+An example of this is that the character "e" is the most common character in English so <i>"if 'e' has been encrypted to 'X', then every 'X' was an 'e'.
+Hence, the most common letter in the ciphertext should be 'X'." - (Rodriguez-Clark, 2020)</i>

 Polyalphabetic ciphers incorporates multiple ciphers in one so a single plain text character will not always be the same cipher character.